How to end password reuse on the web: Evaluation and Parameter Optimization

-The key insight here is that if a user's candidate password \password{} is chosen in the way that users typically do, then using a large \nmbrSimilarPasswords provides little additional power (\figref{fig:pwdguesser}) but imposes substantially greater cost (\figref{fig:responseTime}) than using a small \nmbrSimilarPasswords to detect that \password{} is similar to another one already chosen.
-Moreover, if we model the true detection rate when querying \nmbrRespondersQueried randomly chosen \respondersTerm\footnote{The \directoryTerm should retain its same random choice of \nmbrRespondersQueried \respondersTerm across the user's failed attempts to select a password that she has not reused, lest she simply retry the same or a closely related password until a set of \nmbrRespondersQueried \respondersTerm at which it is not used is chosen.
-Alternatively, the \requesterTerm can be charged with ensuring that the user's attempted passwords are sufficiently different from one another.} as $\trueDetectionRate = 1 - (\prob{\password{} \not\in \similarPasswords{\accountId}{\responderIdx}})^{\nmbrRespondersQueried}$ (ignoring the probability of false detections due to the use of a Bloom filter), increasing \nmbrRespondersQueried provides more detection power, in contrast.
-To more precisely balance these parameters and the response time of the protocol, we model the response time using
+The key insight here is that if a user chooses its candidate password \passwordAlt as users typically do, then using a large \clusterSize provides little additional power (\figref{fig:pwdguesser}) but, since $\nmbrSimilarPasswords = (\nmbrHoneyPasswords+1) \clusterSize$ where \nmbrHoneyPasswords is the number of honey-password clusters, imposes much greater cost (\figref{fig:responseTime}) than using a small \clusterSize.
+Moreover, suppose we model the true detection rate when querying \nmbrRespondersQueried randomly chosen \respondersTerm\footnote{The \directoryTerm should retain its same random choice of \nmbrRespondersQueried \respondersTerm across the user's failed attempts to select a password that she has not reused, lest she simply retry the same or a closely related password until a set of \nmbrRespondersQueried \respondersTerm at which it is not used is chosen.
+Alternatively, the \requesterTerm can be charged with ensuring that the user's attempted passwords are sufficiently different from one another.} as $\trueDetectionRate = 1 - (\prob{\passwordAlt \not\in \cluster{\password{\responderIdx}}})^{\nmbrRespondersQueried}$, i.e., ignoring the probability of false detections due to the use of a Bloom filter and assuming that the events $\passwordAlt \not\in \cluster{\password{\responderIdx}}$ and $\passwordAlt \not\in \cluster{\password{\responderIdxAlt}}$ are independent if $\responderIdx \neq \responderIdxAlt$ (which is perhaps reasonable since the user is forced to set dissimilar passwords at \responder{\responderIdx} and \responder{\responderIdxAlt} by our framework).
+Then, increasing \nmbrRespondersQueried provides more detection power.